supremeimposter/My-Vault/Algorithms/Recurrence-Relation/Time Complexity for Recursive Programs.md

 - $T(n)$ is a recursive function of $n$.

 ## Misinterpretations between recurrence relation and computer program
-- Computer program is different from recurrence relation from mathematics.
+- Computer program is different from recurrence relation

 ```c hl:3
 int A(n) {